 - The highest number of Canadian consumers say they shop online because of the wider selection.
 The next most popular reason for shopping online is because it saves time.

-Key Benefits of Selling in (or into) Canada
+What to Consider When Selling in (or into) Canada

 With its high internet penetration rate and technology adoption, the benefits of doing business in Canada are similar to the benefits of selling in the U.S. or any other developed country.
 The customers are online; it is simply a matter of understanding their preferences and shopping habits.

-The Challenges of E-Commerce in Canada
+The Challenges of Ecommerce in Canada

 As we noted above, merchants can't expect to directly transpose their e-commerce operations from the U.S. or other markets to Canada.
 Selling profitably in Canada requires overcoming some unique challenges, such as: